jamie-anson/MIse-en-place/mise-en-place-output/context-cards/handleGeneratePrd.md

 ### `handleGeneratePrd`

-**Summary:** The `handleGeneratePrd` function is responsible for generating and returning URLs for markdown (.md) and graph files within a Visual Studio Code extension context, likely related to facilitating the representation of data or documents within the broader "Review and Rating System" module.
+**Summary:** The `handleGeneratePrd` function processes a request to generate a product requirements document (PRD) within a Visual Studio Code extension environment, returning URIs for the document and an associated graph if successfully created.

 **Signature:** `async function handleGeneratePrd(message: any, context: vscode.ExtensionContext, webview: vscode.Webview): Promise<{ md?: vscode.Uri, graph?: vscode.Uri } | undefined>`